rafyte/How-To-Gains/README.md

 * [8-Week HIIT](https://www.bodybuilding.com/content/ultimate-8-week-hiit-for-fat-burning-program.html) is a great HIIT progam

 ### Strength Training
 These routines should be made up of a few compound exercises consisting of pulling and pushing movements for upper and lower body.
+Compound is much better than isolation, especially for beginners, for several reasons:
+* They do a much better job of stimulating overall muscle growth and development than isolation movements.
+* They allow you to work out more efficiently.
+You can hit every major muscle group with a small number of exercises.
+* They more closely resemble ways you will exert your body in real life.
+They are better at producing practical, useful strength.

 Here's a list of various barbell, dumbbell, or bodyweight routines you can choose from: https://thefitness.wiki/routines/strength-training-muscle-building/

+All workouts (bodyweight and weightlifting) are very similar because they focus on the fundamental compound movements.

 My focus is on calisthenic training.
 Great beginner ones are:
 * [/r/bodyweightfitness Recommended Routine](https://old.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine)
 * [Start Bodyweight](http://www.startbodyweight.com/p/start-bodyweight-basic-routine.html)